AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/cname-use-case.png)

-1. Create the desired subdomain and nameservers in the hosting solution used by your organization.

 1. Enter the subdomain that you created into your hosting solution, then click **[!UICONTROL Next]**.

     Make sure you fill in the **full name** of the subdomain to delegate.
 For example, to delegate the "usoffers.email.weretail.com" subdomain, type "usoffers.email.weretail.com".